 There are two appropriate responses to this.
 One argues that giving priority to the common good is best for the financial success of the company.
 The other is that giving priority to the common good is the context within which such legislation exists and, therefore, has always been primary.

-Terry Mollner, one of our founders, is on the board of Ben & Jerry's and after attempting to buy it in 2000 he successfully participated in its purchase by Unilever.
+Terry Mollner, one of our founders and recently retired after eighteen years on the board of Ben & Jerry's, attempted to buy it in 2000 and then successfully participated in its purchase by Unilever.
 The purchase included a contract that basically obligated Unilever to allow Ben & Jerry's to remain a separate and wholly owned company within Unilever and continue to give priority to the common good.
 The board of directors continued in existence with Terry on it, is self-perpetuating, and can sue Unilever for breach of contract if it fails to have the percentage of the annual budget for social activism be less than the percentage on the day it was bought.

 Ben & Jerry's only supports positions that it believes will result in the maturation of the way we live together in the confidence that as people learn more about them they will join in supporting these maturation processes.
 Ben & Jerry's was one of the early supporters of a sustainable environment, getting money out of politics, gay marriage, and GMO labeling.
 All have increasingly gained support from the public.

-Its secret is that its priority is the same priority of human beings."
+Its secret is its priority is the same priority of human beings."

 Thus, giving priority to the common good is not an alternative way to do business.
 It is a more mature way to do business including in terms of increasing profit.
 Thus, this set of priorities fulfills the legal obligation of companies to give priority to the financial interests of shareholders.
 Their financial interests are best served by giving priority to the common good.